Magnesium in Neurologist Practice

 Magnesium ion is generally poorly digestible.
 On average, only 30% of the supply is

-Currently, we have little knowledge about the mechanisms of magnesium transport in the cell and maintaining the increased gradient between the intra- and extracellular magnesium.
-Capture of magnesium by the cell probably depends on facilitated diffusion and the drain of the cells by the active transport and energy generation processes.
+Currently, we have little knowledge about the mechanisms of Mg transport in the cell and maintaining the increased gradient between the intra- and extracellular magnesium.
+Capture of by the cell probably depends on facilitated diffusion and the drain of the cells by the active transport and energy generation processes.

 Vitamins B6 and D, insulin are able to increase the magnesium content in the cells.